zeustamil/paulrhayes.com/source/contact/index.md

 ## Work with me

-I’m available for user research, design and front-end development contracts.
+I’m available for user research, design and frontend development contracts.
 Please give me as much detail as possible, tell me a bit about the work, why you’d think we’d be a good fit and why the project is worth doing.
 The more information you share the more swiftly I’ll respond.

 Email me at {% contact %}